Monday, September 3, 2018

 Salt and pepper – to taste

-2 cups shredded sharp or extra sharp cheddar cheese
+3 cups shredded mild cheddar cheese

 Serve with pretzels, apple slices or uses as a sauce for Southern Style Pulled Pork Nachos.